crxdelv/crespot/docs/group/show.md

 ### `str: id`
 This is the ID of the album.

-### `bool: collaborative`
-This is set to true if the playlist allow public collaboration.

 ### `str: description` <kbd>Nullable</kbd>
 This is the description of the playlist.